Printed fromChabadVT.org

 About Chabad Of Burlington

-Chabad of Burlington is a vibrant Jewish community center located in Burlington, Vermont.
-It was founded by Rabbi Yitzchok and Zeesy Raskin in 1984 and has since grown to become a hub of Jewish life in the area.
+in 1984 with the blessing of the Lubavitcher Rebbe O.B.M and has since grown to become a hub of Jewish life in the area.

-The Chabad Community Center offers a wide range of programs and services for people of all ages and backgrounds, including Shabbat and holiday services, educational classes, social events, and community outreach programs.
+The Chabad Community Center offers a wide range of programs and services for people

 We look forward to welcoming you into our community!